ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 #### Governance and Bootstrapping

-The TS must support governance, with well-defined procedures for allocating resources to operate the ledger (e.g., for provisioning trusted hardware and registering their attestation materials in the ledger) and for updating its code (e.g., relying on transparent claims about code updates, secured on the ledger itself, or on some auxiliary TS ).
+The TS needs to support governance, with well-defined procedures for allocating resources to operate the ledger (e.g., for provisioning trusted hardware and registering their attestation materials in the ledger) and for updating its code (e.g., relying on transparent claims about code updates, secured on the ledger itself, or on some auxiliary TS).

 Governance procedures, their auditing, and their transparency are implementation specific.
 The TS SHOULD document them.

-- Governance may be based in a consortium of members that are jointly responsible for the TS, or automated based on the contents of an auxiliary governance TS.
+- Governance may be based on a consortium of members that are jointly responsible for the TS, or automated based on the contents of an auxiliary governance TS.

 - Governance typically involves additional records in the ledger to enable its auditing.
 Hence, the ledger may contain both transparent claims and governance entries.